Kolten Kaha Wong

 Wong was named the Rookie of the Month in the National League in May of 2014 as he went 16-for-38 (.333) in 13 games after being called up from AAA Memphis.
 He had started the season in St. Louis as the team's starting second baseman, with Matt Carpenter moving from 2B to 3B following the off-season trade of David Freese, but he was hitting only .225 on April 25th when he was sent down to regain his batting stroke.
 On June 3rd, he hit his first career home run, a grand slam off James Shields of the Kansas City Royals in an 8-7 loss.
 He ended up hitting .249 with 12 homers and 42 RBIs in 113 games as a rookie and was named the second baseman on the 2014 Topps All-Star Rookie Team.
 In the postseason he flashed some power, with a homer in St. Louis' win over the Los Angeles Dodgers in the NLDS; that long ball came off Scott Elbert in the 7th inning of Game 3 and gave the Cards a 3-1 win.
 In the NLCS, he added two more dingers, in addition to a triple and a pair of doubles as he slugged .833.
 However, the Cardinals bowed to the San Francisco Giants in five games.
 Still, he was responsible for the Cardinals' only win in the series when he hit a walk-off homer off Giants closer Sergio Romo in the 9th inning of Game 2 on October 12th for a 5-4 win.

 Kolten then played 150 games for the Cardinals in 2015 as they finished with the best record in the major leagues.
 He collected 146 hits, including 28 doubles, 4 triples and 11 homers, scored 71 runs and drove in 61.
 His batting line was .262/.321/.386.
-Because his OBP was still below average, his OPS+ was only 98, but with hid defensive skills and durability, he was still a valuable player for St. Louis.
+Because his OBP was still below average, his OPS+ was only 98, but with his defensive skills and durability, he was still a valuable player for St. Louis.
 The Cards' season ended abruptly, however, as they were upset by the Chicago Cubs in the NLDS.
-Wong went 2 for 14 in the series, with both hit going for extra bases: a double and a homer off Kyle Hendricks in a losing cause in Game 2.
+Wong went 2 for 14 in the series, with both hits going for extra bases: a double and a homer off Kyle Hendricks in a losing cause in Game 2.
 On March 2, 2016, he signed a contract extension with St. Louis, for five years and $25.5 million.
 Yet, when he started the year hitting .222 in his first 49 games, the Cardinals decided to send him to the minors on June 6th.
 They wanted to reactivate veteran Jhonny Peralta from the disabled list, but with his replacement at SS, rookie Aledmys Diaz, playing extremely well, they inserted him at third base and moved third baseman Matt Carpenter to second, making Kolten the odd man out.
+He ended up playing 121 games that season, hitting .240 with a rare combination of extra bases: 7 doubles, 7 triples and 5 homers.

 He is the brother of Kean Wong.